Saltar a contenido

 Warning

-If -profile for managing software dependencies is not specified, the pipeline will run locally and expect all software to be installed and available on the PATH.
+If -profile for managing software dependencies is not specified, the pipeline will run locally and expect all software to be installed and available on PATH.
 This is not recommended.

 Additional test profiles can be created to test different parts of your pipeline and can also be added to GitHub actions.